 Cut the noodle to the length of the lower hanger rod.
 Then cut a slit the length of the noodle to make it easy to slip it onto the hanger.

 More Comfortable Mowing

 I don’t mind mowing my lawn, but the vibration from my lawn mower handle aggravated the arthritis in my hands.
 Then I taped a piece of a pool noodle over the handle.
 Mowing the grass is much more comfortable, and my hands don’t ache when I’m done. – Phillip E. Oinonen.

 Nifty Paintbrush Holder

-Keep your watercolor brushes dry and handy!
+Keep your watercolor paintbrushes dry and handy!
 Cut a short section of pool noodle, slice it part of the way through and insert brushes.
-Check out these little-known painting hacks from our expert field editors.

-Use a serrated kitchen knife to cut a pool noodle into sections.
-Check out our best tips for sharpening knives, scissors and tools.
+Use a sharp serrated kitchen knife to cut a pool noodle into sections.

 Use a utility knife to cut a slit in a noodle lengthwise.
 The shorter blade cuts only the top side.